kclt/UK-Traffic-Accidents-Project/README.md

 and that there seems to be more severity of accidents that occur in rural but hard to tell just from map.
 It is interesting to note that there seems to be some accidents that occur in the sea, this may be due to rounding of the geo-location data or mapping data not 100% accurate.
-But maybe also some accidents occured where the car drove off into the sea, and that why marked as occured not on land.
+But maybe also some accidents occurred where the car drove off into the sea, and that why marked as occurred not on land.

 ### Accident Severity by Month
-Plotting stacked barplot of accident severity by month, we are able to observe a slight seasonality trend though not super obvious.
+Plotting stacked bar plot of accident severity by month, we can observe a slight seasonality trend though not super obvious.

 ![alt text](./3_Diagrams/month.png)